State Summary

 In May 2011, the Michigan Center for Election Law and Redistricting and the Michigan Redistricting Collaborative ran a public competition to draw Michigan district lines.

-The Michigan legislature passed a congressional plan (HB 4780) and a state legislative plan (SB 498) on June 29, 2011, which were both signed by the Governor on Aug.
+The Michigan legislature passed a congressional plan (HB 4780) and a state legislative plan (SB 498) on June 29, 2011, which were both signed by the governor on Aug.
 9, 2011.
 The state sought preclearance in federal court, which was granted on Feb.
 28, 2012.

 The congressional, state Senate, and state House plan were challenged in federal court, and upheld.
 [League of Women Voters of Mich. v.
 Benson, 373 F. Supp.
 3d 867 (E.D.
 Mich.
 2019), rev’d sub nom.
 Chatfield v.
 League of Women Voters of Mich., 140 S. Ct.
 429 (2019); NAACP v.
 Snyder, 879 F. Supp.
 2d 662 (E.D.
 Mich.
 2012)]